 Some Tips for Airbrushing

-- Distance matters.
-Don’t pull the trigger entirely especially when you’re applying it onto yourself because it’s difficult to determine its distance from your face.
+- Don’t pull the trigger entirely especially when you’re applying it onto yourself because it’s difficult to determine its distance from your face.
 Hold it out at least palms-length away for good coverage.